 Waldorf schools are known for their interdiscliplinary approach to education and their emphasis on the cultivation of imagination in childhood.

-Its curriculum is structured to offer content at a time that is most effective in engaging children at each level of their development.
+The Waldorf curriculum is structured to offer content at a time that is most effective in engaging children at each level of their development.

 Some of the key characteristics of Waldorf education are: